-WARNING: Operating, servicing and maintaining an off-road A vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except ecessary, service your vehicle in and wear gloves or wash your vehicle in a well-ventilated necessary, as hands frequently area when servicing your vehicle.
+warning: Operating, servicing and maintaining an off-road vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+To minimize exposure, avoid breathing exhaust, do not idle the engine except as necessary, service your vehicle in a well-ventilated area and wear gloves or wash your hands frequently when servicing your vehicle.
 For more information go to www.p65warnings.ca.gov/products/passenger-vehicle.